cgarcia2097/8-Pack/ASSEMBLY.md

 ### Step 9 - Attach bottom plate

 ## Flashing the default firmware (WIP)
-If you are familiar with the firmware flashing cycle
+If you are familiar with the firmware flashing cycle, this should be a refresher.

 ### Using Arduino
 * Install Arduino IDE and Sparkfun board drivers